blacknred/full-auctionapp/WIKI.md

   phone varchar(500),
   is_admin boolean DEFAULT 0,
   is_premium boolean DEFAULT 0,
-  urgent_notification_method enum('email', 'phone') NOT NULL DEFAULT 'email', currency varchar(3) NOT NULL DEFAULT 'usd',
+  notification_method enum('email', 'phone') NOT NULL DEFAULT 'email', currency varchar(3) NOT NULL DEFAULT 'USD',
   'locale' varchar(5) NOT NULL,
-  created_at date NOT NULL DEFAULT now(), deleted_at date, notifications jsonb  -- [{ offer_id, body, created_at }], <1000
+  created_at date NOT NULL DEFAULT now(), updated_at date NOT NULL, deleted_at date, notifications jsonb  -- [{ offer_id, body, created_at }], <1000
 )